mlettini/matthewlettini.me/src/posts/2013/in-defense-of-rem-units.md

 This is how I designed the Year In Work actually… there were no layout PSDs.

-> Pro-tip: Just like with ems, you’ll find you need to use
-> fractions like 2.25 for some values.
-I always stuck to .25, .5, or .75
-> when not using a whole number, since my base size is 16px.
-However, as
-> you can see in the screenshot above, the base size can change to 13px,
-> which at 2.25rem is 29.25px.
-Since you can’t have a quarter pixel,
-> some browsers render this as 29px, others as 30px.
-I found this to be
-> a minor trade-off (but something to keep in mind) for the ease of the
-> responsive layout that I explained above.
+*Note: Just like with ems, you’ll find you need to use fractions like 2.25 for some values.
+I always stuck to .25, .5, or .75 when not using a whole number, since my base size is 16px.
+However, as you can see in the screenshot above, the base size can change to 13px, which at 2.25rem is 29.25px.
+Since you can’t have a quarter pixel, some browsers render this as 29px, others as 30px.
+I found this to be a minor trade-off (but something to keep in mind) for the ease of the responsive layout that I explained above.*

 ## 3. All sizes should be in rem units